achmaddoli/HOMIOKLIN-Cleaning-Service-Management-Platform/README.md

 7. Field workers submit a work report based on real field conditions.
 8. Field workers mark the task as completed.
 9. The system automatically sends a WhatsApp notification to the customer.
+11. Customer completes the payment manually based on the final service amount.
+12. Admin records the received payment into the system.
-10. Admin can monitor revenue, booking status, users, workers, and payment history.
+13. Admin can monitor revenue, booking status, users, workers, and payment history.

 ---